 While we're on the subject of sweets, I also recommend trying one of the remaining communist-style 'stand-up' bakeries at the head of Petőfi Sándor utca and take a step back in time.
 They were designed to discourage loitering or dissent.
 It was an adventure for us to figure out the process for ordering and paying -- especially since we don't speak Hungarian.
 After observing for a few minutes, we realized that we needed to specify what we wanted, pay the cashier, and then go back to the bakery counter to pick up our items.
 Each item was named but Hungarian is super difficult to pronounce.
 We ultimately found a scrap of paper in our bag, wrote down the names and showed them to the cashier.
 Triumph!

-The Central Market Hall is worth a look.
+The Central Market Hall is worth a look and is one of the top farmers markets and food halls in Europe in my opinion.
 Purveyors of paprika -- both hot and sweet were everywhere we looked.
 Stalls were simply overflowing with produce.
 I can just imagine what a stark contrast this is from the days of communism.
 We indulged in a quick snack at the market.
 We couldn't resist when we saw a vendor selling about 15 different kinds of strudel-goodness.
 We opted for the cherry-plum.
 We decided to wash down the strudel with a little sweet wine.
 Tokaj is a Hungarian specialty and is numbered according to it's level of sweetness.
 We tried Tokaj 6 before continuing on our way.

 Public bathhouses are very popular in Hungary and we were in for a true local treat.
 The Széchenyi baths are located in the City Park, not far from the zoo.
 Guests pay for 3 hours of access to pools of varying temperatures including both "relaxing" and "fun" pools.
 We rented a private changing room, donned our suits and jumped right in.
 What do I remember most about the experience?
 I remember portly older gentlemen strutting around in Speedos.
 Many were huddled in the water next to a chess board contemplating their next move.
 We particularly enjoyed the 'fun' pool.
 We discovered that the center spiral featured a strong current that whisked bathers around in a circle.
 Round and round we went, giggling all the way.
 The current was pretty rough and we actually got slightly banged up during the fun.
 When we moved to calmer waters, we realized that my earlobe was scratched and had started to bleed.
 It's all fun until someone gets hurt!
 We spent the rest of our time in the warmer, calmer relaxation pool.